mq-cah/ANZPHN/draft_files/roman_archaeology_public_history.md

 _Ewan muses about how his Roman archaeological research in Australia can intersect with public and applied history._

 # Roman Archaeology in Australia...
-Roman archaeology in Australia &endash; how to apply in Aussie context?
+Roman archaeology in Australia &mdash; how to apply in Aussie context?
 What can I do?
 I envision this being teased out over several posts.

 I want to engage with Public and Applied histories here (and abroad)